sessionm21/abcs/assignments/final.md

 (one used an ARM CPU, the other two had x86\_64 CPUs.
 Two computers ran the Linux kernel, one ran Apple's modified BSD kernel).
-This was sufficient for the most part, since the tests did not rely on any platform specific behavior (and nor did the project), which would mean that even one computer on which test pass should be good enough.
-However, as a means of sanity checking ourselves, we also had the automated tests run on the Travis CI servers, after every commit that was pushed to GitHub.
+This was sufficient for the most part, since the tests did not rely on any platform specific behavior (and nor did the project), which would mean that even one computer on which tests pass should be good enough.
+However, as a means of sanity checking ourselves, we also had the automated tests run on the Travis CI servers after every commit that was pushed to GitHub.
 Our manual and automated tests yield more or less the same results on platform, minus a single difference which is caused by a different stack depth on two of the machines (one machine requires a less deep recursion to cause